mjjstockman/ecomm/README.md

 [Back to top ⇧](#Get-Wurst)

 # Product/edit
-When a site owner is logged in and clicks the "edit" button a form is displayed with the product information pre-filled.
+When a site owner is logged in and clicks the "EDIT" button a form is displayed with the product information pre-filled.
 They can then change any information that needs updating and click the "Update Product" button.
-THere is also a button to cancel editing the information.
+There is also a button to cancel editing the information.

 [Back to top ⇧](#Get-Wurst)

 ## Product Detail
-An image of the product is shown as well as it's name, long description, price and category link.
+An image of the product is shown, as well as its name, long description, price and category link.
 The user can select their specified quantity by using their keyboard or the plus and minus icons either side of the input.
-They cannot enter an input of less than 1 or more then 9.
+They cannot enter an input of less than 1 or more than 9.

-A primary button back to the menu and a CTA "Add to Cart" button is shown below the qunatity input.
+A primary button back to the menu and a CTA "Add to Cart" button are shown below the quantity input.

 [Back to top ⇧](#Get-Wurst)